 Hiking boots are your best choice if you plan on doing any serious hiking in Banff.
 Hiking boots are sturdier than hiking shoes, with better ankle support and even better grips.
 Hiking boots can be heavier than hiking shoes, making them a bit of overkill for the average day hikes in Banff.
 I estimate I use hiking boots on 15% of my hikes in Banff.

 Visitors are drawn to Banff in the summer by its great weather and long sunny days.
 Taking a casual look at the average summer temperatures for Banff, you’d think that you could easily get by hiking in shorts and a t-shirt, but there’s more you need to know.

 In the summer, Banff enjoys average daily highs of 22°C, but it can get up to 30° occasionally.
-Couple this with the higher UV exposure at elevation, and you’ll need to protect yourself.
+Couple this with the higher UV exposure at elevation, and you’ll need to protect your skin from the sun.

 The average daily lows are 6°C, but it can get dangerously close to zero at times.
 Although it’s very rare, it can snow in Banff during the summer!

 And to make matters more complicated, the middle temperature of 14°C can feel vastly different in different conditions.
 14°C can feel beautiful and warm when the sun is shining and the wind is calm, but it can also feel very cold if the clouds roll in and the wind starts blowing.

 The typical day in Banff in the summer is beautiful and warm, but the weather can change rapidly and without warning.
 You need to be prepared for anything while hiking in Banff.